jorgetp/dbverify/README.md

 1. Run `python collect.py` to gather the results in `results.html`.

 1. \*Inspect the trace that falsifies the `dbsec` lemma, if any, in order to confirm the attack, specially if it's about distance hijacking.
-This inspection is required for **uncommon** protocols in which the aforementioned requirements in step 1 are not sufficient to label every adversary action.
+This inspection is required for *uncommon* protocols in which the aforementioned requirements in step 1 are not sufficient to label every adversary action with an `Action` fact.

 ## Contact